swang/lwt/README.md

 # light-weight twitter
-lwt is a light-weight twitter api library. rather than bring in an entire http library like `request`, it instead just uses the `oauth-sign` portion of `request` and a uuid generator library `node-uuid` to make calls to twitter's api.
+lwt is a light-weight twitter api library written in es2015 for node verisons >= 4.0.0. rather than bring in an entire http library like `request`, it instead just uses the `oauth-sign` portion of `request` and a uuid generator library, `node-uuid` to make calls to twitter's api.

 # install